-A project to investigate electric cooking in Nepali mini-grids was implemented in the summer of 2018 by a collaboration between two NGOs in Nepal – Kathmandu Alternative Power and Energy Group (KAPEG) and People Energy and Environment Development Association (PEEDA) – and the University of Bristol, in a rural village called Simli in Western Nepal.
+A project to investigate electric cooking in Nepali mini-grids was implemented in the summer of 2018 by a collaboration between Kathmandu Alternative Power and Energy Group (KAPEG), People Energy and Environment Development Association (PEEDA) and the University of Bristol in a rural village called Simli in Western Nepal.
 Data on what, when and how ten families cooked was recorded for a month, at first with their wood-burning stoves, and then with electric hobs after they had received training on how to use them.

 When cooked with firewood, a typical meal of dal and rice required an average of 12 kWh of energy for five people, which is around the energy consumption of a typical kettle if used continuously for six hours!
 On the other hand, when cooked on the induction hobs this figure was just 0.5 kWh, around a third of the energy consumed when you have a hot shower for 10 minutes.

 However, even at this high efficiency, there was insufficient spare power in the mini-grid for all the participants to cook at the same time, so they experienced power cuts which led to undercooked food and hungry families.

 Many participants reverted to their wood stoves when the electricity supply failed them, and this with only ten of 450 households in the village trying to cook with electricity.
 The project highlighted the key challenge – how can hundreds of families cook with electricity on mini-grids with limited power?